vineetsoni17/Sudoku-Solver-using-Deep-Learning-Computer-Vision-and-Backtracking/README.md

 - To run the program, run two.py file.
 - Do not use handwritten sudoku.
 - To train the neural network again, uncomment '#main()' in the last line of three.py and run.
 Comment the 'main()' on the last line again.
-- Commented out parts of code are redundant while running the program, they were added while development, and can be used to make quick changes to the codes.
-- Order of selection of crop points should be top-left, bottom left, bottom right and top right.